eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 Read Data
 ^^^^^^^^^
 Once we have created a valid `DataReader` entity, we can read data from the DDS Global Data Space using the read operation.
-This operation configures how the agent will send the data to the client.
+This operation configures how the *Agent* will send the data to the *Client*.
-Current implementation sends one topic to the client for each read data operation of the client.
+Current implementation sends one topic to the *Client* for each read data operation of the *Client*.

 .. code-block:: C